Qatar faces World Cup questions as 200-day countdown looms | Malay Mail

 “This is the most complicated World Cup of the modern era for logistics,” he told AFP.
 “Fans see prices rising and don’t know when it will stop.”

-As prices soar post-Covid, Madrid-Doha return air tickets in November have already reached more than US$1,680 (RM7,313), almost three times the cost in 2021.
+As prices soar post-Covid, Madrid-Doha return air tickets in November have already reached more than US$1,680 (RM7,320), almost three times the cost in 2021.

 Many fans still do not know if they have match tickets — which are a third more expensive on average than for 2018 — and they cannot book accommodation on the official website without a seat number.